©2022 West Trade Review

 Send a cover letter and resume to Ken Harmon at [email protected].
 Please place position title in email subject header.

 Work for all positions is completed remotely (Submittable, Slack, Trello, and Zoom).
-Training provided if needed (in some cases).

 SOCIAL MEDIA & COMMUNICATIONS TEAM MEMBERS: